STYJ/simontan.dev/posts/favourite-quotes.md

 > Action skews the probabilities of success which others mistake as luck - MJ DeMarco

+> If you need inspiring words, don't do it. - Elon Musk

 > There isn't anything in the world that can't be made better. - Jack Valenti

 > Don't equate the quality of a decision with the quality of its outcome i.e. You have control over the quality of your decisions.
 You don't have full control over the outcomes of your decisions. - Annie Duke